 Windows PowerShell for Azure Rights Management is now installed.

-To see which cmdlets are available, start Windows PowerShell with the Run as administrator option and type the following:
+To see which cmdlets are available, type the following:

 Get-Command -Module AADRM

-the Get-Help <cmdlet_name> command to see the Help for a specific cmdlet, and use the -online parameter to see the latest help on the Microsoft documentation site.
+Get-Help <cmdlet_name> command to see the Help for a specific cmdlet, and use the -online parameter to see the latest help on the Microsoft documentation site.
 For example:

 For more information:

 Full list of cmdlets available: AADRM Module

-List of main configuration scenarios that support Windows PowerShell: Administering Azure Rights Management by Using Windows PowerShell
+List of main configuration scenarios that support PowerShell: Administering Azure Rights Management by Using Windows PowerShell

 Before you can run any commands that configure the Azure Rights Management service, you must connect to the service by using the Connect-AadrmService cmdlet.

 If the Azure Rights Management service is not yet activated, you can do this after you have connected to the service, by using the Enable-Aadrm cmdlet.